Generalized Species Sampling Priors with Latent Beta reinforcements: Quantifying chromosomal aberrations in breast cancer

 Finally, we considered some regions of chromosomes 8, 11, 17, and 20 that have been identified by \cite{chin:2006} and shown to correlate in their analysis to increased gene expression.
 We adapt the procedure described in \cite{Newton04} to compute a region-based measure of the false discovery rate (FDR) and determine the $q$-values for neutral-state and aberration regions estimated in our analysis.
 The $q$-value is the FDR analogue of the $p$-value, as it measures the minimum FDR threshold at which we may determine that a region corresponds to significant copy number gains or losses \citep{Sto03,Sto07}.
 More specifically, after conducting a clone based test as described in the previous paragraph, we identify regions of interest by taking into account the strings of consecutive calls.
-These regions then costitute the units of the subsequent cluster based FDR analysis.
-Alternatively, the regions of interest could be prespecified on the basis of the information available in the literature.
+These regions then constitute the units of the subsequent cluster based FDR analysis.
+Alternatively, the regions of interest could be pre-specified on the basis of the information available in the literature.
 The optimality of the type of procedures here described for cluster based FDR is discussed in \citealp{Sun12}.
 See also \citealp{Heller06}, \citealp{Muller07} and \citealp{Ji08}).
 In Table \ref{tb:FDR} we report the $q$-values from a set of candidate oncogenes in well-known regions of recurrent amplification (notably, 8p12, 8q24, 11q13-14, 12q13-14, 17q21-24, and 20q13).
-Our findings confirm the previous detections of chromosomal aberrations in the same locations, suggesting that the Beta-Gos model could be used in the analysis to complement tumor sub-type definition, or suggest candidate genes with similar aberration patterns for follow-up clinical studies.
+Our findings confirm the previous detections of chromosomal aberrations in the same locations.

+Next, we apply our methodology to the analysis of a modern large-scale CGH array dataset \citep{Curtis12}.
+More specifically, here we consider one sample from the data published by \citet{Curtis12}.
+We fit the Beta-GOS model to the entire sequence of 969,700 probes matched to genomics locations using a priority queue on the Harvard Odyssey cluster.
+Model fit took about 24 hours.
+We also fit a Hidden Markov model and a Hidden semi-Markov model with Negative-Binomial run lengths times, both set to have three states \citep{Yau11}, to the same sample.
+The parameters of both models were estimated using standard techniques \citep{Rabiner89,Gued03}.
+The estimates for the Negative-Binomial run lengths, shared across states for simplicity, were $\hat r = 10$ and $\hat\pi\approx 0.25$, leading to a mean run length of 30 probes with a standard deviation of 10.